MichaelCurrin/jekyll-theme-quickstart/README.md

 [![jekyll - minima](https://img.shields.io/static/v1?label=jekyll&message=minima&color=blue&logo=github)](https://github.com/jekyll/minima)

-As in Minima, you can add gems to your theme's `*.gemspec` file.
-That means you don't have to add them to your project's `Gemfile`.

 ### When to not use a theme

 There is overhead to setting up and maintaining a theme as its own repo.
 So if you only plan to use the styling **once** for your own project and you also do not intend other to use your styling, then consider just making a plain Jekyll site which has layouts and CSS in it.